MolingFrank/FEV/README.md

 Finally, we transmit the data to our Lego robot via Bluetooth.
 The Lego robot is programmed using its proprietary language.
 It primarily serves to showcase the received data, controlling the motors to drive forward or turn left and right.
 This sums up the software portion of our project.

-Python Code for Capturing Photos:

-Code for the Lego Robot

 Challenges we met: Throughout the development of this project, we encountered a series of challenges.
 First off, there was the issue of image resolution.
 If we chose to work with larger image resolutions, our machine computations slowed down significantly, resulting in training sessions that could take longer than 8 hours.
 To solve this, we downscaled the data and used a resolution of 160 by 120 pixels.